Doll Therapy Program

 Behavioral and Psychological Symptoms of Dementia (BPSD)

-BPSD symptoms include agitation, sleeplessness, inability to care for oneself, wandering, restlessness, screaming, anxiety, hyperactivity, and sometimes violent activity.
+BPSD symptoms can include agitation, sleeplessness, inability to care for oneself, wandering, restlessness, screaming, anxiety, hyperactivity, and violence.

 The Responsible Party

-These behaviors can be difficult to manage and distressing to the patient, caregivers and family.
+These behaviors can be difficult to manage and distressing to the patients, staff, caregivers and family.

 Solutions & Methods